find your perfect postgrad program

 The School of Education has a long-standing reputation as a centre of excellence for teaching and research in a wide range of areas of educational practice and policy.

-The School is an Outstanding Provider of Teacher Training for Primary and Secondary Education, as accredited by Ofsted (Office for Standards in Education, Children’s Services and Skills) and offers Teacher Training for both Primary and Secondary Education.
+The School was rated ‘Outstanding’ for its Teacher Training programmes, as accredited by Ofsted (Office for Standards in Education, Children’s Services and Skills) and offers Training for both Primary and Secondary Education.

-It is an international leader within its field and one of the largest research-led schools of education in the UK employing over 100 academic staff who ...View Profile
+It is an international leader within its field and one of the largest research-led schools of education in the UK employing over 100 academic staff who teach more than 2,500 students. …View Profile

 Not what you are looking for?Browse other courses in Educational management, Educational studies, Special needs, Teacher education, Social sciences, Social studies or Third world studies, or search our comprehensive database of postgrad programs.